U007A

 Verify battery voltage and charging system output are within specification.

-Test CAN bus differential signal at the FSCM connector with an oscilloscope.
+Test CAN bus signal quality at the module connector with an oscilloscope.

-Inspect the FSCM connector and harness for heat damage, corrosion, or abrasion.
+Inspect the module connector and harness for heat damage, corrosion, or abrasion.

 Related network codes